-This medically focused course is an integrated study of the structures, functions and disease processes of the human body.
-This course covers cardiovascular, respiratory, lymphatic, endocrine, urinary and reproductive systems.
-Human growth and development and aging processes are also covered.
-There will be a focus on health, wellness and patient education.
+This medically focused course is an integrated study of the structures, functions, and disease processes of the human body.
+This course covers anatomy, basic physiology, and pathology of the skeletal, muscular, nervous, endocrine, and hematopoietic systems.
+There will be a focus on nutrition, wellness, prevention and patient education.
 Required preparation: admission into the MA Program.
+Prerequisite: MA 147 with a minimum grade of C. Recommended preparation: placement into ENGL& 101.
 (UE)